1975 Michelob Pro–Celebrity Classic

-The 1975 La Costa WCT, also known as the Michelob Classic, was a men's tennis tournament played on outdoor hard courts in La Costa, California in the United States.
+The 1975 Michelob Pro–Celebrity Classic, also known as the La Costa WCT, was a men's tennis tournament played on outdoor hard courts at the La Costa County Club in La Costa, California in the United States.
 The tournament was part of Blue Group of the 1975 World Championship Tennis circuit.
 It was the third edition of the event and was held from February 17 through February 23, 1975.
-Rod Laver won the singles title.
+Fifth-seeded Rod Laver won the singles title and earned $12,000 first-prize money.